 6 key points you need to know about college:

-- Make a fresh start: Whatever your academic history, whatever points you got in the Leaving Cert, CIT is a new beginning.
+- Make a fresh start: Whatever your academic history, whatever points you got in the Leaving Cert, MTU is a new beginning.
 Be ambitious for yourself, learn from your past experiences but make a fresh start.
 It’s also important that you realise the CAO points for this course do not reflect the difficulty of the course so be prepared to work hard and reach the standard.

 - You are in charge of yourself: You need to make sure you get to class, submit your work and meet your deadlines.
 You are expected to keep on top of your work outside of class.
 There are plenty of supports available but you must take the 1st step and take charge of your own learning.